 If you log out or close the terminal, the process is not terminated.

 Running the Command in Background

-nohup in the foreground is not very useful because you will not be able to interact with the shell until the command completes.
+nohup in the foreground is not very useful because you won’t be able to interact with the shell until the command completes.